restatedev/service-protocol/service-invocation-protocol.md

 To notify a failure, the SDK can either:

-- Close the stream with `EndMessage` as last message, filling the `failure` field.
-This failure reason is used by the runtime for accurate reporting to the user.
+- Close the stream with `ErrorMessage` as last message.
+This message is used by the runtime for accurate reporting to the user.
-- Close the stream without `EndMessage` or `SuspensionMessage`.
-This is equivalent to sending an `EndMessage` with failure of unknown reason.
+- Close the stream without `OutputStreamEntry` or `SuspensionMessage` or `ErrorMessage`.
+This is equivalent to sending an `ErrorMessage` with unknown reason.

 The runtime takes care of retrying to execute the invocation after such failures occur, following a defined set of policies.
 When retrying, the previous stored journal will be reused.
 Moreover, the SDK MUST NOT assume that every